praveen2710/Java-Development/PluralSight/Java Basics-4/README.md

 * Real life use case for generics

 #### classesandinterfaces
-* Class implementing an interface
+* Class implementing comparator interface
 * Class with generic type paramter
 * Class extending comparable interface

+#### methods
+* example of using generic method to make calls to it type safe